 On one of the days you can drive across the spectacular Humber Bridge (toll) for atmosphere, culture and history in Hull’s Old Town.
 The characterful quarter features museums, including the Streetlife Museum, and Hull and East Riding Museum of Archaeology, as well as the beautiful Hepworth Arcade.
 There is also The Deep, one of the UK’s most spectacular aquariums.
 On another day, drive south along Ermine Street to visit Lincoln Castle, built by William the Conqueror in 1068, where you can view the original copy of Magna Carta from 1215.
 Also take the opportunity to visit the wonderful Lincoln Cathedral.
 Both Hull and Lincoln have easy-to-reach park-and-ride arrangements.
 Or step back in time at RAF Scampton Heritage Centre, housed in one of the original World War II hangars: it is renowned as the former home of the famous World War II Dambusters 617 squadron.
 RAF Scampton is also home to the Red Arrows.

-We arrive on Sunday 13th September 2020, checking out on Friday 18th September 2020.
-We have reserved a mix of 15 rooms, some of which have walk-in showers.
-The rate for a couple in a double or twin room for dinner, bed and breakfast for five nights will be £169 per night, including group dinner in a private room, free car parking and use of the swimming pool and other leisure facilities.
-The single room rate will be £134.
+We reserved a mix of 15 rooms, some of which have walk-in showers.
+The rate for a couple in a double or twin room for dinner, bed and breakfast for five nights was to be £169 per night, including group dinner in a private room, free car parking and use of the swimming pool and other leisure facilities.
+The single room rate was to be £134.

-The hotel is between 100 and 120 miles from Knutsford depending on your choice of motorway route and should take around 2 – 2½ hours’ driving time.
-You may like to visit the hotel’s website at www.forestpineshotel.co.uk for more background information.
+The hotel is between 100 and 120 miles from Knutsford depending on the choice of motorway route and should take around 2 – 2½ hours’ driving time.
+The hotel’s website at www.forestpineshotel.co.uk gives more background information.

 Gainsborough Old Hall (an English Heritage property) is worth a small detour and can be visited as a lunchtime stop en route from Knutsford to Forest Pines on the Sunday, or on the return journey on Friday.
 The Hall was built in the latter part of the 15th century and is among the biggest and best-preserved medieval manor houses in England.
 It has an impressive kitchen with an enormous fireplace, a noble great hall, and an imposing lodgings tower.
 Lunch may be taken in the café.